 The second film in the Red Riding trilogy, titled Red Riding: 1980, draws from two of the quartet of novels by David Peace.
 Originally, four episodes were planned to air on the UK’s Channel 4 to match the author’s four books, but budget constraints forced Red Riding: 1977 out, leaving sections of that story to be absorbed by this film.
 The episodes feel like full-length features, not part of a miniseries, to a degree because of how seriously the filmmakers made their pictures.
 Director James Marsh (Man on Wire) used 35mm film stock and permeates the tone of a noirish cop drama.
 But then, the British take their television seriously, don’t they?
 Why else would the U.S. market keep importing their made-for-TV BBC and Channel 4 programming for our theaters and home viewing?

 Though highly fictionalized, the story follows the search for the real-life Yorkshire Ripper, who, when the film begins, has presumably slain 13 women.
-Local police have come up empty handed, so The Powers That Be place Peter Hunter (Paddy Considine), a squeaky clean detective from Manchester, in charge of the investigation.
+Local police have come up empty-handed, so The Powers That Be places Peter Hunter (Paddy Considine), a squeaky-clean detective from Manchester, in charge of the investigation.
 He’s joined on a covert team by hand-picked colleagues: the competent John Nolan (Tony Pitts) and a female detective with whom he’s had an affair, Helen Marshall (Maxine Peake).
 Of course, the Yorkshire police take offense that their own investigation is being undermined, so the men assigned to cooperate with Hunter do not, namely the group’s liaison, Bob Craven (Sean Harris).

 But, like Red Riding: 1974, the story quickly becomes less about the killer and instead inhabits the crooked nature of the police behind the investigation.
 Hunter, who did not appear onscreen in the preceding entry, has a connection to the earlier story, having investigated the death of the first film’s protagonist, reporter Eddie Dunford.
 And like Dunford, his findings in the case at hand pull him further into the town’s secret underbelly.
 Hunter exposes a massive cover-up that he’s unable to fully penetrate, and soon enough it overtakes him.
 Here is where the film works best, creating suspense around a hero who cannot possibly imagine how deeply engrained his investigation should actually go.